andredarcie/best-games-of-all-time-data-based/README.md

 # History of Video Games
-Timeline containing the most important games for generations.
+:video_game: Timeline containing the most important games for generations.

 ´games.js´ file represents the data of the games:
 <pre>